Before closing for the night, the task of sending credit card info to a processor for remittance awaits.

-Those data figures can include the number of dishes served, cost per item, as well as the most and least-popular menu items.
-Additionally, most deposit setups are now on a gross monthly system where the processor invoices the restaurant at the end of each month rather than the more archaic way of deducting fees from each transaction.
+Those data figures can include the number of dishes served, cost per item, and the most- and least-popular menu items.
+Additionally, most deposit setups are now on a gross monthly system, where the processor invoices the restaurant at the end of each month rather than the more archaic way of deducting fees from each transaction.

 By charging on a gross monthly basis, restaurants can reconcile their payments with the transactions, more easily, which all adds up to more money in your pocket faster.

 Batch processing is part of a larger system that ensures restaurants get paid for a credit card transaction.
 Here’s how it works, according to Raymond Siffel.